opensemanticsearch/open-semantic-search/docs/etl/export/elasticsearch/README.md

 ---
 title: ETL to Elastic Search index
 authors:
     - Markus Mandalka
 ---

 # ETL to Elastic Search index

-This plugin index extracted and enriched data to [Elastic Search](../../elasticsearch).
+This plugin indexes extracted and enriched data to [Elastic Search](../../elasticsearch).

 To configure Open Semantic ETL or a Open Semantic Search connector config to index to Elastic Search, overwrite the output plugin settings in `/etc/opensemanticsearch/etl`: